What makes nonholonomic integrators work?: Nonholonomically coupled systems

-As we shall see in \autoref{sec:nonholexamples}, the continuously varying transmission, the nonholonomic oscilator and nonholonomic particle, the knife edge, vertical rolling disk, are all of part of a greater family of nonholonomically coupled systems, where two independent subsystems are coupled through the constraints.
+As we shall see in \autoref{sec:nonholexamples}, the continuously varying transmission, the nonholonomic oscillator and nonholonomic particle, the knife edge, vertical rolling disk, are all part of a greater family of nonholonomically coupled systems, where two independent subsystems are coupled through the constraints.

 \begin{definition} A \emph{nonholonomically coupled system} is a nonholonomic system with Lagrangian of the form

 and constraints of the form

 where, for any $\zz$, the matrix $\consmat(\zz)$ has a kernel of dimension one.
 The $(\zz,\vz)$ subsystem is called the \emph{driving system}. \end{definition}